jkgnuamah/nece-lab/content/authors/grads/_index.md

 ---
 # Display name
- title: Enrico Laoh, MS Student
+# title: Joseph Nuamah

 # Is this the primary user of the site?
 superuser: false

 # Role/position
- role: Research Assistant
+# role: Assistant Professor

 # Organizations/Affiliations
 organizations: